marthinwurer/ConnectedRISC/TTL_RTL.md

 #### Branch if carry

-Branch if the result of the last operation set the carry flag. to a sign-extended immediate offset of `PC`.
+Set the `PC` to a sign-extended immediate offset of `PC` if the result of the last operation set the carry flag.

 `bic I8`